The Key Steps in Planning Your Dream Wedding

 Get the Marriage License

 The line at the courthouse for marriage licenses is easily the most energetic and happy line you will see despite the bureaucracy involved.
-That said, with the current climate of Covid, getting your marriage license in time is something you should plan extra time for as in-person or online appointments may be limited or involve delays.
+That said, getting your marriage license in time is something you should plan extra time for as in-person or online appointments may be limited or involve delays.
 Every state has its own rules regarding the official marriage license.
 There may be short waiting periods, guidelines for changing your name, confidentiality requests, and expiration dates.
 Ask your wedding planner or complete a bit of research about what you need with you to get the official document.
 While you do not want to wait until the last minute to get the marriage license, be sure that you don’t get it so far in advance that it expires before you say your vows, which is typically within 60 days.

 When the long-awaited day arrives, take a deep breath and enjoy every second of your wedding.
 Know that each step of your planning has brought you to this hopeful day of love and commitment, and with a trusted planner at your side, you know you have the perfect team of vendor partners in place to ensure your day is flawless.
 Savor the memories and bask in the joy of being newlyweds, spending precious time with friends and family at this extraordinary time.